paolodenti/k8s-template/README.md

 ## Windows notes

-Ingress IP cannot be reached if not using hyperv.
-You need to use hyperv to use the Ingress.
+The ingress ip cannot be reached if you are not using hyperv.
+Enable hyperv using the instructions below.

 ```bash
 minikube config unset vm-driver